akutschi-archive/dokugo/exampleSite/content/documentation/dokugo/installation_gitlab/index.md

 We go the quick route.
 Just copy and paste the following into your `config.toml` in the root directory of your website.
-The only required change is the `baseURL`, please use the username and repository name where the page is stored:
+The only required change is the `baseURL`.
+Please, use the username and repository name where the page is stored:

 ```yaml
 baseURL = "https://username.gitlab.io/repository"